hn/ginlong-solis/README.md

 ```

 :bulb: Matching the EMW3080 datasheet, one should actually use the `generic-rtl8710bn-2mb-788k` board profile
-for LibreTuya.
+for LibreTiny.
 But since the Solis WiFi stick has a special 8MB version of the MCU with an OTA address of 0x100000, the
 not exactly matching profile `generic-rtl8710bx-4mb-980k` is used here, manually [setting the MCU type and frequency in
-the PlatformIO options to the correct value](https://github.com/kuba2k2/libretuya/issues/91#issuecomment-1476792864).
+the PlatformIO options to the correct value](https://github.com/kuba2k2/libretiny/issues/91#issuecomment-1476792864).

-:warning: Warning: LibreTuya is work in progress, e.g. WiFi AP mode and
+:warning: Warning: LibreTiny is work in progress, e.g. WiFi AP mode and
 other things are under development.
 Obviously writing to the flash memory is dangerous and may
 permanently damage your device.